 What do all these solutions have in common?
 Effortless savings.
 It may not be huge savings.
 But every 50 cents saved once every 2-3 days will add up for sure!

 Many millennials consider the idea of investing risky or confusing, and only one in three young people have money invested in the stock market.
 However, new investment solutions are offering to ‘dumb down’ investment into simple, straightforward terms & practices and use sophisticated artificial intelligence to manage users’ portfolios.
-This means everyone, regardless of financial knowledge or their personal circumstances, can invest.
+This means everyone, regardless of financial knowledge or personal circumstances, can invest.

-Betterment, for example, is a ‘robo advisor’ that helps users figure out their financial goals and then offer advice and investment opportunities best suited to their attitude to risk and ambitions.
+Betterment, for example, is a ‘robo advisor’ that helps users figure out their financial goals and then offers advice and investment opportunities best suited to their attitude to risk and ambitions.
 The firm was declared the largest independent financial advisor on the planet by Barron’s at the end of 2018, with more than $15.5B under management and 40K global customers.

 In the banking sector, you cannot afford to sit still and watch technological innovation take your customers away.
 Investing in technologies and user experiences in line with what modern customers expect to use will not only allow you to streamline operations and provide a consistent experience but give customers an all-around better service.